-Mrs. Amy Jacobs currently teaches Kindergarten at Science & Arts Academy.
-Amy began her career in education in 1996 as a preschool teacher, and then served as a teacher's aide for library and information systems.
+Mrs. Amy Jacobs began her career in education in 1996 as a preschool teacher, and then served as a teacher's aide for library and information systems.
 She received her BA from Lawrence University in Appleton, Wisconsin and earned her MEd from DePaul University.

 Throughout her teaching career, Mrs. Jacobs has taught in both public and independent schools as a classroom teacher, a self-contained gifted teacher, and as a gifted resource/support teacher.
 Amy eventually went on to teach in an independent school for gifted students and earned Illinois certification as a Gifted Education Teacher.
-She has taken coursework from the NASA Endeavor STEM certification program, and is currently working towards National Board Certification.
+She has taken coursework from the NASA Endeavor STEM certification program, and holds National Board Certification.

 Amy has taught many courses in education and early childhood at the College of Lake County and has worked for both the Center for Gifted and Center for Talent Development as both an instructor and site coordinator.
 Amy is a member of the Illinois Association for Gifted Children, and the National Association for Gifted Children.
 She has presented at conferences for both the National Association for Gifted Children and the Independent School Association for the Central States.